 Great Supplier Management Systems! by Kevin McManus

-For nine of the past ten years, I have had the chance to serve as an Examiner, Senior Examiner, or Alumni Examiner for the Malcolm Baldrige National Quality Award process.
-In this role, I have been fortunate to make five site visits to high performing companies and to also learn about other such companies at the annual Quest for Excellence conferences.
+For fifteen of the past seventeen years, I have had the chance to serve as an Examiner, Senior Examiner, or Alumni Examiner for the Malcolm Baldrige National Quality Award process.
+In this role, I have been fortunate to make eleven site visits to high performing companies and to also learn about other such companies at the annual Quest for Excellence conferences.
 These experiences have helped me identify certain supplier and supply chain management practices that are consistent across high performing companies.
 The basics that are associated with these practices are described below:

 Who are your key suppliers?